tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 Then we'll get `lock_version`'s corresponding `commit_version` (might be buffered), and use it to send `cleanup_request`.

-It seems that `Cleanup` is deprecated after 4.0 , then we'll simply igonre it.
+It seems that using `CleanupRequest` directly is deprecated after 4.0 , then we'll simply igonre it.

-And then it is the key point: [`resolve_lock_with_retry`](https://github.com/tikv/client-rust/blob/9d1256fba6b2eb0bf8b07f2c92573011e985925c/src/transaction/lock.rs#L75), this function will construct a  `ResolveLockRequest`, and send it to TiKV to execute.
+And then it is the key point: [`resolve_lock_with_retry`](https://github.com/tikv/client-rust/blob/07194c4c436e393358986b84daa2ad1e41b4886c/src/transaction/lock.rs#L74), this function will construct a  `ResolveLockRequest`, and send it to TiKV to execute.

-Let's turn to TiKV's source code, according to whether the `key` on the request is empty, `ResolveLockRequest` will be casted into `ResolveLock` or `ResolveLockLite`.
+Let's turn to TiKV's source code, according to whether the `key` on the request is empty, `ResolveLockRequest` will be casted into `ResolveLockReadPhase` + `ResolveLock` or `ResolveLockLite`.
 The difference between those two is that `ResolveLockLite` will only handle the locks `Request` ask for resolve, while `ResolveLock` will resolve locks in a whole region.

-It is really hard to find where the `ResolveLock` command is handled.
-It took me a long time to find out that it has 2 parts: One is [here](https://github.com/TiKV/TiKV/blob/82d180d120e115e69512ea7f944e93e6dc5022a0/src/storage/txn/process.rs#L416), which is resposible for read out the locks, and the other is [here](https://github.com/TiKV/TiKV/blob/82d180d120e115e69512ea7f944e93e6dc5022a0/src/storage/txn/process.rs#L775), which is responsible for the release work.
+The handling of `ResolveLock` has 2 parts: the read phase is [here](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/txn/process.rs#L122), which is resposible for read out the locks and construct the write phase command, and the write phase is [here](https://github.com/TiKV/TiKV/blob/82d180d120e115e69512ea7f944e93e6dc5022a0/src/storage/txn/process.rs#L775), which is responsible for the release work.

 These two code part uses `MvccTxn` and `MvccReader`, we'll explain them later in another article.

-These [Comments](https://github.com/TiKV/TiKV/blob/82d180d120e115e69512ea7f944e93e6dc5022a0/src/storage/txn/commands.rs#L520) here has a good intruduce of what `ResolveLock` do.
+[Comments](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/txn/commands/resolve_lock.rs#L17) here gives a good intruduction of what `ResolveLock` do.

 And then we can go back to client-rust's `resolve_locks`, and continue with the other `expired_locks`.